Artifact-Virtual/GLADIUS/docs/readme.md

 Gladius is private and access-controlled.

-- Authorized AI actors are declared in `AI_AUTHORIZED.json`.
-Only those actors may open PRs that change content.
-- Every AI-contributed file must include an attestation (see `docs/AI_ATTESTATION_TEMPLATE.md`).
-- Lead-Dev workspace (`working_dir/dev_dir`) is writeable by AI (copy-in) but not exportable or deletable without explicit human approval.
+- Lead-Dev workspace (`working_dir/dev_dir`) is protected and subject to review for deletions or exports.

-> For full details on the security model and contribution process, see [CONTRIBUTING_AI.md](../CONTRIBUTING_AI.md) and `AI_AUTHORIZED.json`.

 ## Operational Guide